Artists / Gallery

 Erich, later named Arik, was born 1929 in Vienna and was haunted by the Nazis due to his Jewish origin.
 His later on colleagues Ernst Fuchs and Friedensreich Hundertwasser suffered the same fate.
 After World War II Brauer studied painting with Albert Paris Gütersloh.
 During this time Brauer founded the Vienna School of Phantastic Realists, together with Ernst Fuchs, Rudolf Hausner, Wolfgang Hutter and Anton Lemden.
 Already in 1953 this group gained great popularity with a world wide travelling exhibition.

 Brauer and his family live in Vienna and since the 1960s also in Israel.
-He created stage designs for the Vienna State Opera, the Zurich Opera, Paris Opera and a Viennese theatre.
+Besides his artistic activity, he created stage designs e.g. for the Vienna State Opera, the Zurich Opera or the Paris Opera.
 1986 to 1997 Arik Brauer was Professor at the Academy of Fine Arts Vienna.
 1991 he began with the artistic design of the Arik-Brauer-House in the 6th Viennese district.